Guerrillas and the “Jungle”

 • Kapellmeister Stoll (friend): 1 letter

-The central falsification of the film Amadeus is well known, that of Salieri destroying his fellow composer, which was taken from a vague rumor, and then made definitive in Alexander Pushkin’s play, Mozart and Salieri («Моцарт и Сальери»); The two were generally on good terms; Salieri was a fan and had Mozart give his son music lessons.
-Still based on his letters it’s easy to picture the composer as Tom Hulce portrays him, of whom F. Murray Abraham’s Antonio Salieri says:
+The central falsification of the film Amadeus is well known: Salieri destroying his fellow composer, which was taken from a vague rumor, made explicit in Alexander Pushkin’s play, Mozart and Salieri.⁴ The two were actually on good terms; Salieri was a fan and had Mozart give his son music lessons.

-I’ll note here that I intend neither to bowdlerize Mozart’s words nor to catalogue his every off-color remark (there are those who have done both already).
-The point here is to understand the context of such materials.
+I’ll note I intend neither to bowdlerize Mozart’s words nor to catalog his every off-color remark; there are those who have done both already.
+My aim is to understand the context of such materials.

-I have not seen the play Amadeus but Peter Shaffer penned both versions, so I imagine it bears a strong similarity to the film.
-When Margaret Thatcher went to see it, dining afterwards with director Peter Hall, the following is recorded of her reaction:²
+I have not seen the play Amadeus, but Peter Shaffer penned both it and the film, so I imagine they bear a strong similarity.
+When Margaret Thatcher went to see the play, dining afterwards with director Peter Hall, the following is recorded of her reaction:⁶

 She did not look happy.